Graduate Certificate in Public Humanities

 The applicant’s home department DGS approval is required.

-We will notify admitted students one week before the start of the semester.
 Please note that the program is open only to PhD students currently enrolled at Brown University.
 American Studies PhD students are not eligible for the certificate program because they have a similar program (for an MA in Public Humanities) already in place.

 For more information, please contact Professor Steve Lubar.